The main collections of books can be found on Levels 4 and 5 of the Library.

 Look at the help pages provided by the University of Surrey.

-Also look at Pears, R. Cite them right: referencing made easy (Newscastle Upon Tyne: Northumbria University Press, 2008) which is available in the Library at 808.027 PEA
+Also look at Pears, R. A. and Shields, G. (2013) Cite them right: the essential referencing guide.
+9th ed.
+Basingstoke: Palgrave Macmillan. which is available in the Library at 808.02 PEA

 Ask Gill Downham for help (Room 02LC02)